tommyrot/superseriousstats/README.md

 2 - Environment
 ---------------

 Install the latest version of SQLite3 along with both PHP cli and PHP fpm-fcgi version 7.4 or later.
 The cli runtime should have the `mbstring`, `sqlite3` and `zlib` modules compiled in, fpm-fcgi should contain `mbstring` and `sqlite3`.
-Confirm by running `php -v && php -m`, `php-fpm -v && php-fpm -m`.
-Ensure you have a working webserver that is configured to handle PHP pages.
+Ensure you have a working webserver which is configured to handle PHP pages.

 Create a dedicated directory to serve stats pages for the channel.
 Copy ***only the following*** files from `$repo` to that directory `cp banner.png bg.png common* favicon.ico history.php sss.css user.php /path/to/www/my_channel`.